 When performed by a qualified plastic surgeon complications are infrequent and usually minor.
 Nevertheless, there is always a possibility of complications, including infection, nosebleed, or a reaction to the anesthesia.
 You can reduce your risks by closely following your surgeon’s instructions both before and after surgery.

 Surgery is usually performed under general anesthesia.
 However, rhinoplasty in La Jolla or San Diego can sometimes be performed under local anesthesia depending on your doctor’s preference.
 Incisions are sometimes made inside the nostrils and tiny incisions are also made on the columella, the bit of skin that separates the nostrils.
 The surgeon first separates soft tissues of the nose from the underlying structure, then reshapes the cartilage and bone which causes the deformity.

-In some cases the surgeon may shape a small piece of the patient’s own cartilage or bone to strengthen or increase the structure of the nose.
+In some cases, the surgeon may shape a small piece of the patient’s own cartilage or bone to strengthen or increase the structure of the nose.
 This is done for cosmetic reasons or to improve breathing and function of the nose.
-In rarer cases a synthetic implant may be used to reconstruct the nose if the normal structure of the bone and cartilage is badly damaged or weakened.
-Plastic synthetic implants are often used but cartilage from the septum, ear on rib may also be used.
+In rarer cases, a synthetic implant may be used to reconstruct the nose if the normal structure of the bone and cartilage is badly damaged or weakened.
+Plastic synthetic implants are often used but cartilage from the septum, ear or rib may also be used.

 Rhinoplasty Recovery & Follow-Up